German submarine U-505: Salvage operations

-Pillsbury attempted to take the submarine in tow but repeatedly collided with her and had to move away with three compartments flooded.
+Pillsbury attempted to take the submarine in tow, but repeatedly collided with her and had to move away with three compartments flooded.
 A second boarding party from Guadalcanal then rigged a towline from the aircraft carrier to the U-boat.
 Guadalcanal's chief engineer Commander Earl Trosino joined the salvage party.
-He disconnected the submarine's diesels from her electric driving motors while leaving them clutched to the propeller shafts.
-With the U-boat moving under tow by Guadalcanal, the propellers "windmilled" as they passed through the water, turning the shafts and the drive motors.
+He disconnected the submarine's diesel engines from her electric driving motors, while leaving the latter clutched to the propeller shafts.
+With the U-boat moving under tow by Guadalcanal, the propellers spun as they passed through the water, turning the shafts and the driving motors.
 This caused the motors to act as electrical generators charging the batteries.
 With power from the batteries, U-505's pumps cleared out the water let in by the attempted scuttling, and her air compressors blew out the ballast tanks, bringing her up to full surface trim.

-Despite the capture taking place close to French Morocco, Casablanca was known to be infiltrated by German spies and thus another safe port was needed to house the submarine.
+Despite the capture taking place close to Allied-controlled French Morocco, Casablanca was known to be infiltrated by German spies, thus another safe port was needed to house the submarine.
 After three days of towing, Guadalcanal transferred U-505 to the fleet tug Abnaki.
-On 19 June, the submarine entered the Great Sound, site of the United States Navy's Naval Operating Base (as well as the Royal Naval Dockyard, RAF Darrell's Island, and Royal Naval Air Station Bermuda), in Bermuda, after a tow of 1700 nmi.
+On 19 June, the submarine entered the Great Sound, site of the United States Navy's Naval Operating Base in Bermuda, after a tow of 1700 nmi.
 The US Navy took 58 prisoners from U-505, three of them wounded.
-The crew were interned at Camp Ruston, near Ruston, Louisiana.
+The crew were interned at Camp Ruston, near Ruston, Louisiana, in great secrecy.
 Secrecy was so important to the mission that the submarine's flag was kept under the personal care of the Commander in Chief of the Atlantic Fleet during the duration of the war.
+The submarine's crewmen were isolated from other prisoners of war, and the Red Cross was denied access to them.
+The Kriegsmarine finally declared the crew dead and informed the families to that effect, and the crew was not returned until 1947.